Putnam City North High School

-Putnam City North High School (PCN, PC North) is a public high school situated in Northwest Oklahoma City, Oklahoma, United States It is accredited by the North Central Association of Secondary Schools and is one of three high schools in the Putnam City School District.
+Putnam City North High School (PCN, PC North) is a public high school situated in Northwest Oklahoma City, Oklahoma, United States.
+It is accredited by the North Central Association of Secondary Schools and is one of three high schools in the Putnam City Schools.
 Offering education in grades nine through twelve, North is among the highest scoring public schools in Oklahoma, ranging from End of Instruction tests to college admission exams.

 History

 Putnam City North High School opened its doors August 24, 1978.
 In its first year, the school took 750 sophomores and juniors from Putnam City High School and Hefner Middle School.

 In 1983, the school added a freshman class and became a four-year high school.